Dinierto/MiSTer-GBA-Borders/README.md

 ## Installation

-By default, the GBA core looks for borders in `/games/GBA`.
-I recommend creating a subfolder inside that directory, such as `/games/GBA/Borders`, to help keep things organized.
+Files must be in `.bor` format.
+By default, the GBA core looks for borders in `/games/GBA`; I recommend creating a subfolder inside that directory, such as `/games/GBA/Borders`, to help keep things organized.

 Once you’ve copied your `.bor` files over, open the core menu and go to **Video & Audio → Borders: On** to enable them.